programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 * In my specific image, this results in steep dark spots on the edges of the mountainous terrain.
 If this happens, you can blur their edges manually with the **Smudge** tool (click the pointing finger in the Toolbox, or type 'S' on your keyboard).
 It also helps to add just a few drops of white paint (using the **Paint** tool, which is available by clicking the paintbrush icon in the Toolbox or tapping "P" on my keyboard) to the area in the north with especially higher peaks, including Mont Beuvray itself.

 <div class="alert alert-warning">
-You'll probably need to experiment with the resulting image by iteratively importing it to Atlas, so make sure that you save fallback copies of the image at every stage of editing.
+You will probably need to experiment with the resulting image by iteratively importing it to Atlas, so make sure that you save fallback copies of the image at every stage of editing.
 </div>

 Below is the final version of the image in GIMP after following all of these steps.
 Click **File** > **Export**, and type `beauvray.png` before unselecting all `.png` filetype export options (to make a simple file).
 Choose **16bpc GRAYA** for 16-bit grayscale with alpha, and turn off compression (set the value to 0) to ensure the highest quality export possible.